bradpeczka/zabbix/Ubiquiti/README.md

 ZBX-UBNT-AIRMAX
 ==============

-This template uses the UBNT-AIRMAX-MIB to discover and monitor Ubiquiti Networks AirMAX radios.
+This template uses the UBNT-AIRMAX-MIB to discover and monitor Ubiquiti Networks AirMAX radios using SNMP.

 Items
 -----